antoinediez/SOH.jl/README.md

 [3] T. Vicsek, A. Czirók, E. Ben-Jacob, I. Cohen, O. Shochet, *Novel type of phase transition in a system of self-driven particles*.
 Phys.
 Rev. Letr., Vol. 7, No. 6, pp. 1226, (1995),

 and further developed in [1].
-This model is based on an alignment mechanism which tends the relax the direction of motion of each particle towards the average direction of motion of its neighbours.
-The particles are assumed to be self-propelled and to move at a constant speed which is a specificity of the Vicsek mdel.
+This swarming model is based on an alignment mechanism which tends to relax the direction of motion of each particle towards the average direction of motion of its neighbours.
+The particles are assumed to be self-propelled and to move at a constant speed, which is a specificity of the Vicsek model.

-The SOH partial differential equations system reads
+The SOH system reads

 <div align=center>
 ∂ₜρ + c₁∇ₓ⋅(ρΩ) = 0